telerik/winforms-docs/pageview/how-to/add-contextMenu-to-radpageviewpage-tabs.md

 {{endregion}}

-In the following code snippet you can observe, how to add the most common items functionalities:#_[C#]_
+In the following code snippet you can observe, how to add the most common items functionalities:

 {{source=..\SamplesCS\PageView\HowTo.cs region=eventHandlerImpl}}
 {{source=..\SamplesVB\PageView\HowTo.vb region=eventHandlerImpl}}